 What Happens With My Disney World Tickets?

 Disney World has a date-based ticket system where prices fluctuate based on your dates of travel.
-This means your Disney World ticket is tied to certain dates, which can be a problem when weather threatens those dates.
+This means Disney World tickets are tied to certain dates, which is a problem when weather potentially impacts your vacation.

 This is also true of special event tickets like Mickey’s Not So Scary Halloween Party or Disney Park after hour events.
 The general policy of Disney World special event tickets is that “tickets are non-transferable and nonrefundable and may not be resold.”

-Technically this means you cannot change your Disney World tickets after they’ve been purchased.
-However, I was able to contact Disney World ticketing, and after 90 minutes on hold they agreed to move my Mickey’s Not So Scary Halloween Party ticket to a new date a couple of weeks later.
+However, after calling Disney World ticketing and spending 90 minutes on hold they agreed to move my Mickey’s Not So Scary Halloween Party ticket to a new date a couple of weeks later.
 If there had been a difference in price between the two party nights I would have been responsible for the additional expense.

 Should I Avoid Booking A Disney World Vacation During Hurricane Season?